 SCENE VIII: FLUFF & FOLD LAUNDROMAT – DAY

-We are in the midst of a pointless “link” scene between Kirbo and Kevin, who reveals he is suddenly going to medical school.
+We are in the midst of a pointless link scene between Kirbo and Kevin, who reveals he is suddenly going to medical school.
 Kevin probably notices the ladies’ underwear in Kirbo’s laundry sack and chooses not to say anything.

 Kevin is dumbfounded at Kirbo’s obsession with Miss Biberman: “Listen Kirbs, you’re not really gonna go to med school just to impress this girl with whom you have a fleeting infatuation.”
 Kirbo responds with a bizarre existential mini-logue: “She’s the only evidence of God that I can find on this entire planet, with the exception of the mystical force that removes one of my socks from the dryer every time I do the laundry.
 Fluff and Fold, buddy, as soon as I make it really big, I’m going fluff and fold.
 I understand the fold but what’s the fluff?”

 Kirbo, in his heightened state of psychosis, is beginning to ask the Big Questions of Life.
 “Fluff and Fold.”
 Is this a reference to some sort of dichotomy between Good versus Evil, God versus Satan?
 If Kirbo wants to “Fluff AND Fold” does this mean he subscribes to some sort of polytheistic world view where Satan and God exist as equal deities?
+But we digress...

 "How do we make this gorgeous girl look like a Shaker elder?"

-KEVIN: …So I traded in my bongos for a battered Underwood typewriter.
+KEVIN: …so I traded in my bongos for a battered Underwood typewriter.

 LESLIE: On which you will type your way to becoming one of the most important writers in America!

 No wonder this card-carrying narcissist loves her!
 She stokes (and strokes) him so beautifully!
-Here is one of my favorite characteristics of 80s films: Kevin can’t just aspire to be “a great writer” or even a good one – he has to be one of the most important.
+Here is one of my favorite characteristics of '80s films: Kevin can’t just aspire to be “a great writer” or even a good one – he has to be one of the most important.
 There is no middle ground.
 Everybody has to be the best.
 I agree I felt this same way at that age: it was all or nothing, no compromise.
-(Similarly, FuckFace can’t just be a terrific sax player, he has to be “the best,” honking off solos that no mortal being could pull off—but we’ll get to this later.)
+(Similarly, FuckFace can’t just be a terrific sax player, he has to be “the best,” honking off solos that no mortal being could pull off – but we’ll get to this later.)
 Kevin reveals he is working on a newspaper story on “the meaning of life.”
 Ah yes, graveyard shift on the death squad directly to columnist – that’ll work.

 Great Kevin line as Alec enters with a bag o’ naughty lingerie, his tweed collar flipped up like an a-hole: “Tough day on the right wing, dear?”
 (We will come to realize by the end of this scene that these two secretly loathe each other.)
 Leslie scampers off to the boudoir to try on her nightie.
-Out of absolutely nowhere, Alec – a beam of heavenly light cascading over his $500 haircut – confesses to Kevin that while he was buying a “present” for Leslie, he and “this leggy blonde salesgirl” just squirted one off “standing up” in the dressing room of a local ladies’ lingerie store while watching themselves in a 3-way mirror (80s sex always involved looking at oneself in a mirror).
+Out of absolutely nowhere, Alec – a beam of heavenly light cascading over his $500 haircut – confesses to Kevin that while he was buying a “present” for Leslie, he and “this leggy blonde salesgirl” just knocked one off “standing up” in the dressing room of a local ladies’ lingerie store while watching themselves in a 3-way mirror (80s sex always involved looking at oneself in a mirror).
 Kevin’s snarky response: “So there were six of you.”
 This exchange is a prime example of S.E.F.’s biggest open wound: the causal throwing out of major plot points in such sloppily causal ways with no prep time or warning.
 It’s born from the attitude of: “Let’s get on with it!
 We’re losing millions just standing here!!”

 KEVIN: (snark turned up to “11”) Marriage is a concept invented by people who were lucky to make it to 20 without being eaten by dinosaurs.* Marriage is obsolete.